Why is this important?

-In the case of a religious marriage, you must ensure that the signed schedule reaches the district registrar within three days of marriage.
+In the case of a religious or belief marriage, you must ensure that the signed schedule reaches the district registrar within three days of marriage.
 In a civil marriage, the registrar keeps the schedule after it has been completed at the end of the ceremony.
 Details are registered in the Register of Marriages and sent to the Registrar General who keeps it in the National Records of Scotland.
 You can either pay for a copy of the marriage certificate at the ceremony or at a later date.

 Marrying in Scotland if you are not living in Scotland

 If a person living in England or Wales intends to get married in Scotland to either a person resident in Scotland or a person resident in England and Wales who has a parent resident in Scotland, s/he may be able to give notice of marriage to the superintendent registrar in the district of England and Wales in which s/he resides.
 However, the person s/he is marrying should give notice in Scotland in the usual way.

 If you or your partner live outside the United Kingdom (ie, have not been resident 2 years prior to submitting the marriage notice) you must submit with the marriage notice a certificate from your country stating that there is no known legal impediment to the marriage.
 If this is not possible, the Registrar General may offer an acceptable alternative.
 If not in English, such documents would need a certified English translation.

 Marrying outside Scotland